10 Best Magazines for Learning German

 Aren’t those things just full of ads anyway?

-Actually, no. Germany has a magnificent tradition of printed media – the Western printing press was born in Mainz, after all – and while the digital era has threatened the profitability of physical magazines and newspapers around the globe, the trend’s onset has been slower in Germany.
+Actually, no. Germany has a magnificent tradition of printed media—the Western printing press was born in Mainz, after all—and while the digital era has threatened the profitability of physical magazines and newspapers around the globe, the trend’s onset has been slower in Germany.

 As a result, the array of high-quality magazines with fascinating, worthwhile articles is still immensely diverse, and whether you ultimately opt for a digital subscription or the printed product, magazines offer a unique way to regularly hone your reading comprehension while entertaining or informing yourself on your favorite topics.
 There’s a Zeitschrift (magazine) for every subculture, niche interest and field of knowledge!

 Of course, you can also find German editions of certain international publications, like Vogue.
 However, in terms of novelty, that’s a little bit like picking up the German translation of “Harry Potter” when you could be diving into “Die Leiden des jungen Werthers” (“The Sorrows of Young Werther”).
 So instead, let’s focus on magazines with their roots in Deutschland.
-For your browsing pleasure, here are ten of the best magazines for an enjoyable German learning experience.

 Der Spiegel is one of the foremost news magazines in the world, reporting on affairs of national and global significance and featuring strong investigative journalism.
 It tends to lean left on the political spectrum and is like a German blend of Time and Newsweek.
 German learners will pick up high-level analytical language, political terminology and a broad-based awareness of current events.